Chapter 19 BWV 170 Vergnügte Ruh, beliebte Seelenlust

 A glance at the top of this page will show that this cantata is symmetrically structured, two recitatives separating the three arias.
 The instrumentation is modest and of chamber proportions, strings (the first violins doubled by one oboe thus adding weight and colour), continuo and the aforementioned solo organ.

 The theme of the work is that popular Lutheran one of sin and the necessity for us to renounce it in order to claim inner peace and salvation.
 It moves from an expression of true concord to a statement of renunciation of the sins against the word of God, thence to a final expression of the desire to die and thus be freed of all past transgressions.
 It is interesting that the poet begins with the representations of peace and rest rather than ending with them.
 This, as we shall see, may have set Bach some structural challenges.

 The first stanza is enigmatically poetic and its essence is an evocation of that peace and inner contentment which is to be found not in the context of sin, but only in the concord of heaven.
 The feeling of quiet, almost introverted elation is the principal image depicted throughout.
 However, there are touches of darkening chromaticism, the first of which is encountered just before the voice enters, particular emphasis being given to the minor third in a major key.
-This is suggestive of the caverns of hell where, as we are clearly told, contentment may never be found.
+This is suggestive of the caverns of hell where, as we are clearly told, contentment will never be found.

 Violins above bass line, last two bars of the continuo melody.